 The site is open every day (except a few major holidays) from 10 am to 7 pm and a standard ticket costs 4 euros.
 The official website appears to be down at the moment but you can get more details (in Portuguese) from the Museu Monográfico de Conímbriga.

 Bear in mind that the majority of the site is outdoors so you’ll need suitable protection from the weather depending on the time of year.

 The easiest way to get to Conímbriga is undoubtedly by car.
 Keep your eyes peeled for the brown signs when you get near Condeixa.

 You’d get a much deeper and more rounded appreciation of the Roman presence in this area if you also visit the Roman Cryptoporticus in the Machado de Castro Museum.
-Better still, go on a full day guided tour with includes the cryptoporticus and the new museum in Condeixa as well as Condeixa.
-Use this code: JULIE5 to get 5% discount.
+Better still, go on a half day guided tour with includes the cryptoporticus and the new museum in Condeixa.

 If you haven’t got your own transport, there are a couple of buses that go to Conímbriga from Coimbra – ask at the tourist information office for details.
 Alternatively, there are more frequent buses between Coimbra and Condeixa and you can take a taxi from there to the ruins.

 Another option is to book my 2-Week Portugal Discovery Tour, which includes time in Conimbriga.
 Get more details